Wilmer Difo: Pittsburgh Pirates

 On January 15, 2021, Difo signed a minor league contract with the Pittsburgh Pirates organization.
 On April 4, 2021, Difo was selected to the 40-man roster to fill in for Ke'Bryan Hayes, who was suffering from left wrist inflammation.
 On May 22, 2021, against the Atlanta Braves, Difo pitched one inning in a blowout, giving up eight runs on six hits, including a grand slam.
 It was his first career pitching appearance.
 On June 8, Difo was designated for assignment after posting a .244/.287/.366 batting line in 44 games for the Pirates.
 He was outrighted to the Triple-A Indianapolis Indians on June 12.
 Difo was re-selected to the active roster on July 2.
 Difo hit .269/.329/.384 with 4 home runs and 24 RBI in 116 games for the Pirates.
 On November 6, 2021, Difo was outrighted from the 40-man roster and elected free agency the next day.

 Arizona Diamondbacks

 On March 19, 2022, Difo signed a minor league contract with the Arizona Diamondbacks.
-On September 1, Difo's contract was selected and was promoted to the major league roster.

-On September 12, Difo was designated for assignment.
-On September 19, he cleared waivers, but elected free agency.
+In 74 appearances split between the rookie-level Arizona Complex League Diamondbacks and Triple-A Reno Aces, he batted .269/.315/.396 with seven home runs, 43 RBI, and four stolen bases.
+On September 1, the Diamondbacks selected Difo's contract, adding him to their active roster.
+He played in three games for Arizona, going hitless across six plate appearances.
+On September 12, Difo was designated for assignment by the Diamondbacks.
+He cleared waivers on September 19, but elected free agency in lieu of an outright assignment to Triple-A Reno.

 New York Yankees

 On December 23, 2022, Difo signed a minor league deal with the New York Yankees.
+He played in 96 games for the Triple–A Scranton/Wilkes-Barre RailRiders, hitting .208/.322/.303 with five home runs, 24 RBI, and 23 stolen bases.
+Difo elected free agency following the season on November 6, 2023.

+Chicago White Sox

+On April 13, 2024, Difo signed a minor league contract with the Chicago White Sox.
+In 94 appearances for the Triple-A Charlotte Knights, he slashed .276/.370/.405 with seven home runs, 44 RBI, and 11 stolen bases.
+Difo elected free agency following the season on November 4.

+Guerreros de Oaxaca

+On April 24, 2025, Difo signed with the Guerreros de Oaxaca of the Mexican League.
+In 59 appearances for Oaxaca, he batted .284/.381/.372 with two home runs, 23 RBI, and four stolen bases.
+Difo was released by the Guerreros on July 11.

+Leones de Yucatán

+On July 11, 2025, Difo was claimed off waivers by the Leones de Yucatán of the Mexican League.